 - Business Technology and Research Park

-Please note that the above named areas are non-academic units.
+The above named areas are non-academic units.
 All academic units are required to follow the guidelines stated in the visual identity program.
 The University promotional mark represents all departments and offices.
 To preserve the clarity and impact of the University’s brand identity, no individual unit logos should be developed or used with University communications.
 The names of individual units should be developed and presented using the promotional mark guidelines herein.
 Use of that mark as a base for unit identity will serve to avoid the confusion that comes from competing logos.

 Western Michigan School of Medicine is a collaboration involving Western Michigan University and Kalamazoo’s two teaching hospitals, Borgess Health and Bronson Healthcare.
 It has been in planning since 2008 and was granted preliminary accreditation from the Liaison Committee on Medical Education in October 2012.
 Welcoming its first class in fall 2014, the school is a private 501(c)(3) nonprofit corporation supported by private gifts, clinical revenue, research activity, tuition from students and endowment income.
 As an independent entity, the medical school has developed a visual identity that is closely related to but not within the WMU Visual Identity Program.

 The Western Michigan University Thomas Cooley Law School has a co-branded visual identity developed to reflect the formal affiliation between WMU and the private law school previously known as the Thomas M. Cooley Law School.
 The WMU Cooley Law visual identity is closely related to but not part of the WMU Visual Identity Program.
 The logo and combination of colors and fonts that are the elements of the WMU Cooley Law visual identity are for for the exclusive use of the law school and are not available for use by other units at the University.